The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents

 2. Emotional Granularity as Regulation Tool

 The more precisely teens can name their feelings, the better they can regulate them.
-Moving from 'I feel bad' to 'I feel disappointed and somewhat resentful' enhances emotional management because specificity activates different neural pathways and provides clearer direction for response.
-'Anxious' might call for breathing exercises, while 'frustrated' might call for problem-solving.
+Moving from "I feel bad" to "I feel disappointed and somewhat resentful" enhances emotional management because specificity activates different neural pathways and provides clearer direction for response.
+"Anxious" might call for breathing exercises, while "frustrated" might call for problem-solving.
+Parents should gently probe when teens use vague terms, offering more precise alternatives without correcting, and model emotional granularity in their own speech.

 4. Gender-Specific Emotional Coaching